Abu Dhabi Court convicts 13 defendants and 7 companies of "money laundering" crimes

-The criminal court specialized in examining money laundering and tax evasion crimes in Abu Dhabi has convicted 13 defendants of Indian nationality, and seven companies owned by them, of committing the crime of money laundering obtained from practicing an economic activity related to providing credit facilities through point-of-sale devices without obtaining a license from the competent authorities.
-With a total amount of 510 million dirhams.
+The criminal court specialized in examining money laundering and tax evasion crimes in Abu Dhabi convicted 13 (Indian) defendants, and seven companies owned by them, of committing the crime of money laundering obtained from an economic activity related to providing credit facilities through point-of-sale devices without obtaining a license from the competent authorities, in amounts It reached 510 million dirhams.

-The court ruled in the presence of 4 defendants, and in absentia the rest of the defendants who escaped, with prison sentences ranging from five to ten years, the confiscation of seized funds, and the deportation of the convicts from the state after the execution of the penalty, with a fine ranging between five and ten million dirhams, and a fine of ten million dirhams for the convicted companies. .
+The court ruled in the presence of four defendants, and in absentia the rest of the fugitive defendants, with prison sentences ranging between five and 10 years, the confiscation of seized funds, and the deportation of convicts after serving the penalty, with fines ranging between five and 10 million dirhams, and a fine of 10 million dirhams for companies.

-The facts of the case are summarized in the formation of the defendants as a gang organization to commit the crime of practicing an activity related to the economic system to provide credit facilities without a license from the competent authorities, using point-of-sale devices of several companies, at the headquarters of a travel institution that was chosen as a location for practicing that criminal activity, and making fake purchases from Devices of companies established for this purpose, or by some of the defendants exploiting the powers granted to them to deal on bank accounts of companies owned by others without the knowledge of their owners, in return for deducting a percentage in favor of the company that owns and uses the POS device for each withdrawal.
+The facts of the case are summarized in the formation of the defendants as a gang organization to commit the crime of practicing an activity related to the economic system to provide credit facilities without a license from the competent authorities, using point-of-sale devices for several companies, and making a travel institution a headquarters to practice their criminal activity, and making fictitious purchases from devices of companies that It was created for this purpose, and some of the defendants exploited the powers granted to them to deal with the bank accounts of companies owned by others without the knowledge of their owners, in return for deducting a percentage in favor of the company that owns and uses the POS device for each withdrawal.

-The investigations of the Public Prosecution and the records of the collection of inferences showed that the criminal formation of the headquarters of the travel agency owned by two of the defendants was exploited to conduct cash payments from credit cards to customers wishing to do so, by carrying out fake purchases through point-of-sale devices of the companies owned by the defendants.

-The reports of banking transactions and financial analysis issued by the Financial Information Unit also indicated the presence of high inflation in the funds in the bank accounts of the defendants and their companies, within a short period of time that would be impossible for such activity to occur if each of them practiced it in a legal way, in addition to conducting multiple financial operations on that money by withdrawing Deposit and transfer with the intention of concealing its source.
+The reports of banking transactions and financial analysis issued by the Financial Information Unit showed that there was a high inflation of funds in the bank accounts of the defendants and their companies, within a short period of time that would be impossible for such activity to occur if each of them practiced it in a legal way, and multiple financial operations were carried out on that money, withdrawing, depositing and transferring with the intention of Hide its source.

 Follow our latest local and sports news and the latest political and economic developments via Google news